rackspace-cookbooks/contributing/CONTRIBUTING.md

 #Misc
 ## GIT Tags
-* Version increases should have an accompying git tag.
-Jenkins will be responsbile for ensuring this is complete.
+* Version increases should have an accompanying git tag.
+Jenkins will be responsible for ensuring this is complete.

 ## Licensing
 * All Cookbooks must be Apache 2.0 licensed.